Bioinformatics: Sequences

-There has been a tremendous advance in speed and cost reduction since the completion of the Human Genome Project, with some labs able to sequence over 100,000 billion bases each year, and a full genome can be sequenced for a thousand dollars or less.
+There has been a tremendous advance in speed and cost reduction since the completion of the Human Genome Project, with some labs able to sequence over 100,000 billion bases each year, and a full genome can be sequenced for $1,000 or less.

 Computers became essential in molecular biology when protein sequences became available after Frederick Sanger determined the sequence of insulin in the early 1950s.
 Comparing multiple sequences manually turned out to be impractical.
-A pioneer in the field was Margaret Oakley Dayhoff.
-She compiled one of the first protein sequence databases, initially published as books and pioneered methods of sequence alignment and molecular evolution.
-Another early contributor to bioinformatics was Elvin A. Kabat, who pioneered biological sequence analysis in 1970 with his comprehensive volumes of antibody sequences released with Tai Te Wu between 1980 and 1991.
+Margaret Oakley Dayhoff, a pioneer in the field, compiled one of the first protein sequence databases, initially published as books as well as methods of sequence alignment and molecular evolution.
+Another early contributor to bioinformatics was Elvin A. Kabat, who pioneered biological sequence analysis in 1970 with his comprehensive volumes of antibody sequences released online with Tai Te Wu between 1980 and 1991.

 In the 1970s, new techniques for sequencing DNA were applied to bacteriophage MS2 and øX174, and the extended nucleotide sequences were then parsed with informational and statistical algorithms.
-These studies illustrated that well known features, such as the coding segments and the triplet code, are revealed in straightforward statistical analyses and were thus proof of the concept that bioinformatics would be insightful.
+These studies illustrated that well known features, such as the coding segments and the triplet code, are revealed in straightforward statistical analyses and were the proof of the concept that bioinformatics would be insightful.

 Goals

-To study how normal cellular activities are altered in different disease states, the biological data must be combined to form a comprehensive picture of these activities.
+In order to study how normal cellular activities are altered in different disease states, raw biological data must be combined to form a comprehensive picture of these activities.
 Therefore, the field of bioinformatics has evolved such that the most pressing task now involves the analysis and interpretation of various types of data.
 This also includes nucleotide and amino acid sequences, protein domains, and protein structures.
-The actual process of analyzing and interpreting data is referred to as computational biology.

 Important sub-disciplines within bioinformatics and computational biology include: